Have you been charged with drunk driving or driving while impaired and now searching for a Baltimore DUI lawyer?

 So is the importance of calling a Maryland DUI lawyer.
 If you’re an out-of-state driver charged with a DUI in Maryland, schedule a free consultation with Mr. Rice in his Baltimore office or Lutherville office.

-If you don’t live in maryland or traveling back to Maryland would be too difficult, we can conduct a phone interview.
+If you don’t live in Maryland or traveling to Maryland would be too difficult, we can conduct a phone interview.

 In addition to the severe administrative penalties that Maryland drivers can incur if suspected of drunk driving, motorists must also be aware of the criminal penalties they may face if charged and convicted.